-The final notice to pay is an invoice that shows a party how much they owe including any and all late fees and penalties.
+The final notice to pay is an invoice that shows a party how much they owe, including any late fees and penalties.
 The invoice will also detail when the payment is due and, if not paid, what will happen to the amount.
-In most cases, the amount will be sent to collections and to credit reporting agencies which will be reflected in the debtor’s rating.
+In most cases, the amount will be sent to collections and credit reporting agencies which will be reflected in the debtor’s rating.

 Table of Contents

 A final notice to pay is a last attempt to relinquish a debt from a debtor (past client or customer).
-A final notice is meant to warn the debtor that if the debt goes without being paid, the account will be sent off to a collection agency.
-If the debtor cares at all about their credit score, they will take the final notice seriously and pay the debt.
+A final notice is meant to warn the debtor that the account will be sent off to a collection agency if the debt goes without being paid.
+If the debtor cares about their credit score, they will take the final notice seriously and pay the debt.
 A final notice should get the following messages across:

-- The creditor is no longer willing to work with debtor and demands payment now
+- The creditor is no longer willing to work with the debtor and demands payment now

 - The amount of time that the debtor has to cure the debt (no wiggle room with time)